Named666/BaseDOM/README.md

 ### Scoped Styling

 Styles inside a `<style>` tag in an SFC are automatically scoped to that component.
 This prevents styles from leaking out and affecting other parts of your application.
-You can also target the component's root element itself using the `&` symbol.
+You can also target clethe component's root element itself using the `&` symbol.

 ```html
 <style>